dsgiitr/website/README.md

 - [ ] Refactor Events to News everywhere.
 - [ ] Add buttons to project cards like project deployed website, github, details instead of hover mechanism.
 Take style from http://poloclub.github.io/
 - [ ] Add 2 words to show interests of each person on team page.
-- [ ] Add sister group Icons and links to their websites.